 Renaissance Tel Aviv Hotel has an excellent location directly on the beach, where you can sink your toes into the warm white sand and the Mediterranean Sea.
 It is also within easy access to business, shopping, and entertainment.

 Your comfortable air-conditioned accommodation features a private balcony with fabulous sea views, a well-lit work desk, wireless Internet, an in-room safe, and a mini-bar.

 Before enjoying a hearty breakfast buffet, take a dip in the indoor swimming pool, or rejuvenate yourself in the on-site fitness gym.
 After a long day of meetings or sightseeing, rest your eyes or relax with a good book on our sun deck.

 There is an executive club lounge here, open seven days a week, including weekends but is closed on Jewish Holidays such as Passover, Yom Kippur, and Rosh Hashana.

-The lounge serves breakfast and evening snacks 6 – 8 pm and free wine, beer, and soft drinks.
+The lounge serves breakfast, evening snacks, and free wine, beer, and soft drinks.
 There are free sodas (Coke and Diet Coke, Sprite, and Diet Sprite) and bottled water throughout the day.
 Daytime snacks include assorted nuts, dried fruits, fresh fruit, and cookies.

 It is worth noting that you have to be 18 years old or over to access this lounge.